-The aim of this project was to refresh the legendary glory of Shimano XTR at the mountain bike with many vintage components.
-I built this bike for easy-terrain and road riding...just for fun.
+The aim of this project was to refresh the legendary glory of the Shimano XTR as a mountain bike with many vintage components.
+I built this bike for easy terrain and road riding...just for fun.

 The frame is a stainless steel hardtail, welded from Reynolds 725/853 tubes.
 It`s a custom hand-made frame welded in Slovakia.
-Yes, Slovak hands built this frame.
-I must thank DevilWork Cycles for all-in-one service, including frame design and welding.
-The frame supports a traditional bridge-style cantilever-brake cable-stop.
+Yes, Slovak's hands built this frame.
+I must thank DevilWork Cycles for its all-in-one service, including frame design and welding.
+The frame supports a traditional bridge-style cantilever-brake cable stop.
 Frame drop-outs have been machined by Paragon Machine Works.
 There is a classic non-disc-brake version.

 The main colour is white.
 My friend airbrushed, of course, the custom graphic in Michelin`s WildGripper green.
 The overall design has been completed with a small custom badge hand-made by Jennifer.
 Thank you, Jennifer.
 My aim was to point out the national origin of the frame using the national emblem of Slovakia.

 Let`s start with a headset.
-The old men could have mentioned - Chris King NoThreadset should have been the one and the only acceptable option.
+The old men could have mentioned that Chris King NoThreadset should have been the only acceptable option.
 They`re right, an excellent option with no excuse, but... not in this project.
 There`s still a good opportunity to buy a never-used nor mounted Shimano Deore XT HP-M741 headset.
-This is a thread-set version, I had to mill the threads off of the upper cup to allow mounting on 1 1/8" ahead fork steerer.
+This is a thread-set version, I had to mill the threads off of the upper cup to allow mounting on a 1 1/8" ahead fork steerer.
 I used a titanium top cap and titanium headset bolt in addition.

 I developed a Titec titanium cockpit with a pair of Kooka Racha cantilever brake levers.
 They had been anodized in green before.
-Old anodization was removed and the lever bodies were re-anodized again, but now in black.
-The lever arms had kept without anodization.
+Old anodization was removed and the lever bodies were re-anodized, but now in black.
+The lever arms had been kept without anodization.
 Small parts were kept unchanged, without re-anodization.

 Having a chance to ride a custom steel frame I thought of using an alternative to the classic seat post clamp - a quick release.
 I had one Shimano Deore XT SQ-M730 quick release that would fit my expectations.

-Selle Italia SLR saddle used before at this bicycle has been taken away and changed for tune Speedneedle instead.
+The Selle Italia SLR saddle used before on this bicycle has been taken away and changed for tune Speedneedle instead.
 But the issue was... saddle rails.
-Speedneedle`s over-sized carbon rails do not fit the Moots standard seat post clamp.
-Well, I requested saddle-maker, by chance, for "custom" saddle with titanium rails and... it`s done!
-In the end, there`s one completely damaged Selle Italia SLR and one tune Speedneedle with the titanium rails.
+Speedneedle`s oversized carbon rails do not fit the Moots standard seat post clamp.
+Well, I requested a saddle-maker, by chance, for a "custom" saddle with titanium rails and... it`s done!
+In the end, there`s one completely damaged Selle Italia SLR and one tune Speedneedle with titanium rails.

 First, in a queue, 4-arm mountain bike cranks FC-M952 Octalink V1 with original 24/34/46T chainrings and bolts.
 The cranks have been in perfect condition.
 The Shimano XTR BB-M952 bottom bracket is a must here.
-A place of 9-cog cassette took traditionally Shimano XTR CS-M953 12 - 34-tooth model.
+A place of 9-cog cassette took Shimano XTR CS-M953 12 - 34-tooth model traditionally.
 Chain, naturally, CN7701 DuraAce/XTR.

 Front FD-M950 Differential Plate and rear RD-M952-GS Middcage derailleur play a good game together with road DuraAce SL-7700 bar-end shifters.
 The shifters have been mounted on Paul Components thumbs.
 An outer cage of the M952 rear derailleur has been taken off from the older XTR derailleur, while the inner one has been re-anodized to black.
 Simply, gear shift cables and housing - Shimano DuraAce/XTR - in DuraAce/XTR grey.